 The negative log likelihood for an identifiable linear SEM \eqref{LSLM} with equal noise variances is proportional to

 here $\widehat{\Sigma} =n^{-1} \mathcal{X}^\top \mathcal{X}$ is the empirical covariance matrix, and $I$ is the identity matrix \citep{shojaie2010penalized, van2013ell}.

 To learn \textit{sparse} DAGs, \citet{van2013ell} propose to augment the negative log likelihood with an $\ell_0$ regularization term.
-Given a super-structure $\mathcal{M}$, the optimization problem corresponding to this penalized negative log-likelihood (PNL$\mathcal{M}$) is given by where the tuning parameter $\lambda_n$ controls the degree of the $\ell_0$ regularization, and the constraint \eqref{Eq: DAG const} stipulates that the resulting directed subgraph is a DAG induced from $\overrightarrow{\mathcal{M}}$.
-When $\mathcal{M}$ corresponds to a complete graph, PNL$\mathcal{M}$ reduces to the original PNL of \citet{van2013ell}.
+Given a super-structure $\mathcal{M}$, the optimization problem corresponding to this penalized negative log-likelihood (PNL$\mathcal{M}$) is given by where the tuning parameter $\lambda_n$ controls the degree of the $\ell_0$ regularization